Toby-Codes/simple_shell/README.md

 ### Builtins

-There are two builtins programmed into Bivalve.
+There are two builtins programmed into Indomie.
 Below is a description and use for each builtin.

 - `env` - The env command is a command that tells the shell program to display all of the environment variables with their values.
 It is a way to access those values through the shell.